YinDevStudio1878/YinDevStudio1878/README.md

 ### Hi, There!
-This is Yin from DevStudio1878 👋
+This is 'biliblippi' from DevStudio1878 👋

 ![IMG_2442 copy](https://github.com/YinDevStudio1878/YinDevStudio1878/assets/144295622/89a52977-c4e9-405e-bdda-3f59c9be20d3)

 ### 🌱 About Me

 Hello!
-My name is Yin.
+This is 'biliblippi'.
 I'm presently located in the beautiful city of London, Ontario, Canada.
 I have embarked on an academic journey at the University of Western Ontario, where I am pursuing my second bachelor's degree, first degree in Computer Science.
 At the age of 36, this represents not just a change in my career trajectory, but a profound personal transformation.
 I am filled with anticipation and excitement about the limitless opportunities the tech industry has to offer.
 My decision to transition into this field has been a deliberated one, fueled by my keen interest in technological innovation and problem-solving.
 I am particularly interested in artificial intelligence, data analytics, and cybersecurity.

 ### 👔 Professional Background